HadjerBr/Phone-Book/README.md

 # Phone-Book
-This is a small c phone book project using linked lists; where the user can add new or some contacts, view, search for or update existing ones.
+This is a small c phone book project using linked lists; where the user can add new or delete some contacts, view, search for or update existing ones.
 In this task I used C languge.